NextGenRF-Design-Inc/bytepipe_sdk/hardware/BytePipe_x900x/Overview/Overview.md

 # Boot Switch

-The boot switch allows user to select the location of boot code for the baseband processor.
-When SD is selected the basband processor will boot from the external SD card.
-When EMMC is selected the baseband processor will boot from the 8GB on-board EMMC flash.
+The boot switch allows the user to select the location of boot code for the baseband processor.
+When SD is selected the BBP will boot from the external SD card.
+When EMMC is selected the BBP will boot from the 8GB on-board eMMC flash.

 ![boot_switch](boot_switch.png)

 # ADRV900x Interface

-Additional information can be found on [NextGenRF Design's website.](https://www.nextgenrf.com/products/rf-system-on-a-module/)
+Additional information can be found on [NextGen RF Design's website.](https://www.nextgenrf.com/products/rf-system-on-a-module/)

-# DAC](bytepipe_x900x-dac)
+# DAC

-The BytePipe_x9002 provides three 12bit digital to analog converters for controlling external analog peripherals.
+The BytePipe_x9002 provides three 12-bit digital to analog converters (DAC) for controlling external analog peripherals.

 ![dac](dac.png)

 # ADC

-The BytePipe_x9002 supports several different ADC channels accessible by the host.
+The BytePipe_x9002 supports several different analog to digital converter (ADC) channels accessible by the host.
 Two ADRV9002 auxiliary ADCs are useful for measuring DC and near-DC signals.
 The auxiliary ADCs operate from 0.05V to 0.95V with 12-bits of resolution.
-In addition to the auxiliary ADCs the BBP supports up to 4 differential ADC channels through J600.
+In addition to the auxiliary ADCs, the BBP supports up to 4 differential ADC channels through J600.
 The BBP ADCs support up to 200kSps with 10-bits of resolution.

 ![adc](adc.png)

 # MCS

-The BytePipe_x9002 allows for multiple SOMs to be synchronized by connecting the MCS signal between devices.
-When multi-chip synchronization is used the RF clock must also be shared across devices.
+The BytePipe_x9002 allows for multiple SOMs to be synchronized by connecting the multi-chip synchronization (MCS) signal between devices.
+When multi-chip synchronization is used, the RF clock must also be shared across devices.

 ![mcs](mcs.png)